Foreign Aid and the Fragile Consensus on State Fragility

 Available as Discussion Paper 8/2013, German Development Institute (DIE)

 Most actors in the field of foreign aid agree with the call for coordinated engagement in fragile states in order to more effectively counter the consequences and origins of state failure.
-However, despite such demands, governments from OECD countries as well as multilateral agencies engaged in fragile states often act in a relatively uncoordinated manner and fail to reach higher levels of harmonization.
-This lack of coordination resembles an overall pattern of international development assistance.
-In this essay, the problems of donor harmonization in fragile states are explained with reference to three challenges which hamper better-coordinated efforts in development assistance in general but are of particular relevance in fragile or failing states: (1) a cognitive challenge with regard to explaining the origins of state fragility and to deducing effective instruments and interventions; (2) a political challenge with regard to divergent and sometimes competing political motives for engagement; and (3) an organizational challenge with regard to bureaucratic politics and rivalry among aid agencies.
+However, despite such demands, governments from OECD countries as well as multilateral agencies that are engaged in fragile states often continue to act in an uncoordinated manner and fail to reach higher levels of harmonisation.
+Why is effective coordination so hard to achieve?
+This article argues that three major challenges explain the persistent problems of donor harmonisation in fragile states: (1) the cognitive challenge of explaining the origins of state fragility and deducing effective instruments and interventions; (2) the political challenge of reconciling divergent political motives for engagement; as well as (3) the bureaucratic challenge related to the organisational logic of competing aid agencies.

-Keywords: Fragile States, Development, Foreign Aid, Harmonization, Donor Coordinationworking papers series
+Keywords: Fragile States, Development, Foreign Aid, Harmonization, Donor CoordinationAccepted Paper Series

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.359 seconds